weavc-org/weavc-discord/README.md

 1. ~~Better embed creation~~
 1. ~~Private fork of my own project?~~ Thanks: http://deanmalone.net/post/how-to-fork-your-own-repo-on-github/
 1. ~~Delete paging message that is no longer active (see if there is an event)~~
+1. ~~Split models into their own folder?~~ I'm not sure this is the right thing to do.
 1. Setup config script - entering keys and values etc
-1. Split models into their own folder?
 1. Implement Better error handling & filtering out incorrect values
+1. More settings
+    - Paging in particular (time, only requesting user can control etc)..
+Add these to responseModel or config?
 1. More/extended Features/examples
 1. Database handling (SQL, SQLite, MongoDB)
 1. Turn it into an npm package?